anabeldorado/anabeldorado.github.io/index.md

 title: "Hollywood Unveiled"
 cover-img: images/women-collage.png
 ---
-The perception and role of women in the US society has greatly evolved during the past century with women being granted a myriad of new rights.
+The perception and role of women in US society have greatly evolved during the past century, with women being granted a myriad of new rights.
 Simultaneously, their perception has also evolved, shifting away from mere housewives.
 Movies are often seen as a reflection of society, moving along with its ebbs and flows.
 But has this specific social movement bled into the entertainment industry?
 Has the depiction of women progressed alongside important milestones in the Feminist movement?
-Or on the contrary, do stereotypes around women still prevail in Hollywood?
+Or, on the contrary, do stereotypes around about still prevail in Hollywood?

 This data story will explore the <a href="http://www.cs.cmu.edu/~ark/personas/"><em>CMU Movie Summary Corpus</em></a> to explore how women are portrayed in Hollywood.

 ## Over the decades
 The proportion of actresses over time gives us a first insight into how well the industry is representing women.
-According to expert Dr. Martha Lauzen, “Despite the major disruptions in the film business over the last couple of years, onscreen gender ratios have remained relatively stable.”[^1] But what if we compare to 100 years ago, is the picture still as bleak?
+According to expert Dr. Martha Lauzen, “Despite the major disruptions in the film business over the last couple of years, onscreen gender ratios have remained relatively stable.”[^1] But what if we compare it to 100 years ago?
+Is the picture still as bleak?

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/proportion_men_women.html"></iframe>